 Patients who are missing one to three consecutive teeth may choose to receive a custom-made dental bridge.
 Dr. David Casagrande offers both traditional and implant-supported restorations to meet his patients' varied needs.
-He combines three decades of experience with state-of-the-art computer-aided technologies to fabricate functional, natural-looking bridges in his three office locations in Billings, MT, Fargo, ND, and Boise, ID.
+He combines three decades of experience with state-of-the-art computer-aided technologies to fabricate functional, natural-looking bridges in his two office locations in Billings, MT, and Boise, ID.

 How Do Dental Bridges Work?